chj1ar/fine-mapping/README.md

 ## Formatted data

-You can format each fine-mapping locus to using DAP-G's input format.
+You can format each fine-mapping locus to using DAP-G's input format. **However I really do suggest that we make a more generic and compact database for GTEx and use some wrapper to run DAP-G**.
+I therefore suggest formatting an analysis unit to a single RDS file.
+I'll pass that file example along on slack and discuss with you.
+1. All expression

 ## Build a pipeline